What are the benefits of buying a franchise?

 The attractive nature of the franchise business model causes some operators in the marketplace to attempt to market their other ventures, systems, and schemes as franchises.
 In reality many of these systems are just recruiting sales people to be self-employed on commission, without the benefits and support of the franchise system.
 Two business models that often try to be seen as franchises are: business opportunities, and multi level marketing (MLM) or direct marketing schemes.

-Perhaps the most important difference between a franchise and a business opportunity is the cost.
+Perhaps the most important difference between a franchise and a business opportunities is the cost.
 Franchises are much more expensive, for two major reasons.
 Generally your business gets a lot of support from a franchisor to ensure it succeeds.
 The second reason is the equity built in the franchise business you buy, in most cases subject to the candidate being approved by the franchisor you can sell the business.
 There is also generally a clause that allows the business to be sold back to the franchisor at fair market value.

 Business opportunities or multi level marketing schemes are generally a business in a box.
 Once you buy the kit you are on your own with no exclusive territory, and no real way to build equity in the business.
 Nobody will buy your business, because they could either start their own, or you could start again and take all of the clients.
 There is generally little to no support and training provided outside of what is included in the manuals that come with your package.